-When Will it be Safe to Travel Again?
+Is it Safe to Travel Again?
 How to Book Flights Safely For the Future In the Time of Coronavirus

 I think we can all agree that when this time of quarantine ends, we ALL deserve a vacation.
 And, with the flights and travel deals as low as they are right now, it can be tempting to start booking and planning travel while you’re relaxing at home and scrolling Pinterest for travel ideas.
 But how soon is too soon to travel?
-When will it be safe to travel again after coronavirus?
-And where can you safely travel after COVID-19?
+Is it safe to travel right now?
+Where CAN we travel right now?
+And when will it be safe to travel everywhere again after coronavirus?
 These are the questions I’ve been getting a lot from you guys on Instagram, so I figured I’d answer with this post.

 Here are my travel tips to keep in mind while booking any travel for later this summer, later this year, and even into 2021:

-1. Right now, I would only recommend booking travel for August and onward, knowing that even that might be a long-shot – so make sure you’re only booking fully refundable..
-And, as far as late summer or Fall travel goes, my prediction is that domestic travel is the only travel that is likely to feel safe and comfortable.
-It’s fine to be optimistic that we may be able to travel before then (I am!!) but I’m just not personally in a rush to book anything right now before late Summer/Fall since everything is so unsure.
+1. Right now, domestic travel is open up for safe, cautious travel.
+As far as international travel goes, depending on the location, I would only recommend booking travel for later this fall and onward, knowing that even that might be a long-shot – so make sure you’re only booking fully refundable.
 As far as domestic travel destinations for after COVID go, check out my recommendations at the end of this post – there is so much to explore right here in the USA and my feeling is that will be a big travel trend of late 2020/2021.

 2. Only book with trusted airlines that have great change and cancel policies.
 Do not book ANYTHING non-refundable.
 For airlines, stick to big airlines you know, not a random airline you’ve never heard of.
 If that airline goes under, you will not get your money back.